Mon, Jan 26

 Read all instructions carefully.

 Failing to follow assigned instructions may result in lost points.
+You may not use any AI/artificial intelligence features for this assignment.

 Technical requirements: